nmdarksky/nmdarksky.github.io/nominations.md

 collections and museums around the world.
 She is the  co-founder and the Artistic Director at Magnetic Laboratorium™ (2001-2025) a New York - Paris - New Mexico  based transdisciplinary studio.

+Marisela has been a member of the State Council and is standing for re-election to a second term.

 **Sarah McIntyre**